Kuala Lumpur to Da Nang / Early-Mid May 2026

 Trip overview

-• Day 1 absorbs the international arrival from Kuala Lumpur and keeps the evening light.
+• Day 1 absorbs the midday arrival from Kuala Lumpur and keeps the evening light.

 • Day 2 groups Son Tra Peninsula, Lady Buddha, Marble Mountains, and Hoi An in one southbound flow.